 So you’ve just made one of the most important decisions of your life.
 You’ve decided to get an emotional support animal.
 Good move!
 If you’re suffering from a psychological disability such as anxiety, depression, or panic attacks, then this decision could really change your life.
 An ESA is not just a pet; it’s an animal that satisfies a need.
 It could become your constant companion, your comfort-provider, and your confidence-booster, as well as your new BFF.

 Now that you’ve made the decision, you might need to know how to get an ESA.
 There is no specific pet or animal that fulfills this role.
 You don’t go to your local pet shop and ask for one of their emotional support animals.
 You decide which type of pet you want, then all you have to do is apply for your emotional support animal letter.
 The most obvious ESA, and indeed the most popular, is of course a dog.
 Dogs come in all shapes, sizes, and temperaments.
 They’re known for their loyalty and affection, so if you’re a dog person, it’s a no-brainer.
 Choose your breed of ESA dog carefully, though.
 Think about your living space – how big is it?
 Do you have access to an outside area?
 Would you like your ESA dog to be a house dog?
 Maybe you find being in public places challenging or you feel awkward in social situations.
 If this is you, then an ESA dog could be your life-saver.
-Access to some public areas is denied to regular pets, but if you have an ESA letter that certifies your dog, you will be granted entry to more places – providing your pet knows how to behave!
+Access to some public areas is denied to regular pets, but if you have an ESA letter that certifies your dog, you will be granted entry to more places, depending on the discretion of the staff – and providing your pet knows how to behave!

 Taking your ESA dog for walks will bring so many benefits.
 First up, as your pet needs exercise, it’s a reason for you to get out of bed in the morning and to get out of the house.
 With your ESA dog at your side, you’ll surely feel more confident and relaxed.
 You can play games with your friend, talk to them, and simply enjoy their company.
 Walking your dog is also likely to bring you non-intimidating social encounters with other dog-walkers – or even walkers without dogs if you have a particularly friendly and attractive canine!
 With your pal close by, you’ll feel more at ease chatting with strangers and just simply passing the time of day.
 Encounters like this can do wonders for your self-confidence.